 5 Essential SEO Tips and Tricks (2019)

-Editors note: This article was recently updated to the 2019 edition.
-If you want to read the 2018 version, click here.
+Editors note: This article is regularly updated.
+If you wish to read the 2018 version, click here.

 Another year’s gone by, and it’s time to check in on the latest SEO tips and tricks.

 The reason we write this guide every year may not be obvious to the average business owner.
 If you’re just getting started with SEO, it’s worth noting that due to Google’s consistent algorithm changes, strategies, tips and tricks all need to evolve over time.